Corionis/ELS/artifacts/document/communications.md

 ### Interactive Sessions
-The publisher (-p M) and subscriber (-p T) command-line terminals have commands that for interacting with the ELS STTY server.
+The publisher (-p M) and subscriber (-p T) command-line terminals have commands for interacting with the ELS STTY server.

 ### Remote Desktop (RDP) Access to Linux Systems
 If you are accessing a Linux media system with RDP there have been issues